ironashram/argocd-apps-action/README.md

 The action walks through the specified directory and its subdirectories, looking for YAML files.
 For each YAML file, it reads the file and unmarshals the content into an `Application` manifest.

 The action then checks if the `chart`, `url`, and `targetRevision` fields are present.
-If they are, it sends a GET request to the URL (`RepoURL`) and unmarshals the response getting the new chart verions.
+If they are, it sends a GET request to the URL (`RepoURL`) and unmarshals the response getting the new chart versions.

+The action supports both Helm chart repositories and OCI registries.
+For OCI registries, it uses the `oras.land/oras-go` package to interact with the registry.
+Please note that currently only public repositories are supported.

 The action then checks if there is a new release and opens PR with the updates if there is.